Funny Car: Safety

 Many safety rules are in place to protect the driver and fans.
 The more visible safety devices are the twin parachutes to help stabilize and decelerate the car after crossing the finish line.
 Less visible precautions include roll cages and fire extinguishers.

-During safety evaluations in the wake of the fatal crash of Scott Kalitta on June 21, 2008, in Englishtown, N.J., the NHRA reduced the distance of Top Fuel and Funny Car races to 1,000 feet effective July 2, 2008.
-Pro Stock and sportsman classes still race to 1,320 feet.
+During safety evaluations in the wake of the fatal crash of Scott Kalitta on June 21, 2008, in Englishtown, N.J., the NHRA reduced the distance of Top Fuel and Funny Car races to 1,000 feet (304 meters) effective July 2, 2008, as later did the National Drag Racing Championship in Australia.
+Pro Stock and sportsman classes still race to 1⁄4 mile (1,320 feet, 402 meters).

 History

-In drag racing in the mid-1960s, Top Fuel horsepower began to be combined with bodied cars with altered wheelbases to produce the first "funny cars" (originally a derisive term).
+In drag racing in the mid-1960s, Top Fuel horsepower began to be combined with bodied cars with altered wheelbases to produce the first "funny cars".
+The term "funny car" is attributed to Mercury's chief of racing, Fran Hernandez, as in "We need to beat those 'funny' cars."

 The first funny cars were built in the early to mid-1960s.
 Funny Car as a class traces its roots to Super Stock, through "the intriguingly named Optional Super Stock class", to A/Factory Experimental (A/FX), which NHRA introduced in 1962, and ultimately XS (experimental stock).

 At the start, the rear tires ("slicks") were made with a bias-ply construction ("wrinklewall" slicks had not been invented yet), which meant that grip upon launching was poor.
 Racers who performed these altered wheelbase modifications found it shifted the center of gravity rearward, which placed more weight on the rear wheels, enhancing traction from these bias-ply slicks.
 Because of these many obvious modifications they did not look stock, hence the name "funny".
 The wheelbases were changed to assist traction for the narrow (7 in-wide) slicks (required by NHRA rules), while keeping the mandatory factory distance between axle centers.

 The first of the "funny-looking cars" were a trio of 1964 Dodge 330 Max Wedges which were named the "Dodge Chargers".
 They debuted in March 1964 at San Diego Raceway.
 Funny Cars started as stockers, and were, at first, pure exhibition cars, in the Super/Factory Experimental (S/FX) class; NHRA treated them like a passing fad, and tried to "legislate them out of existence" by placing them in first gas and then fuel dragster classes, with cars of half the weight and twice the horsepower.